Notify me

 Schofield’s designs focus on British engineering and high-quality materials, resulting in contemporary yet timeless watches.
 Their models, like the Daymark or the Blacklamp Carbon, exhibit a fusion of innovative design and meticulous attention to detail.

 Farer: Alongside their vintage-inspired models, Farer produces contemporary timepieces reflecting modern design and vibrant aesthetics.
-The Lander II GMT or the Ponting GMT series exemplifies their approach, featuring bold colors, intricate dials, and Swiss movements for a contemporary feel.
+The Lander II GMT or the Ponting GMT series exemplifies their approach, featuring bold colours, intricate dials, and Swiss movements for a contemporary feel.

 Uniform Wares: Renowned for minimalist design, Uniform Wares creates contemporary watches that focus on simplicity and functionality.
 Their M-line or C-line collections exemplify modernity, combining sleek aesthetics with high-quality Swiss movements.